zwang271/WEST/README.md

 ```
 Please enter number of propositional variables.
 ```
 Where the user will enter an appropriate integer.
 This number must be at least as large as the number of propositional variables defined in the formula.
-If desired, the user may input a formulas that does not necessarily include p0, p1, etc. For example, a formula may exclusively use variable p2, and computations will be generated to reflect that there are no restrictions on the first and second variables (p0 and p1).
+If desired, the user may input a formula that does not necessarily include p0, p1, etc. For example, a formula may exclusively use variable p2, and computations will be generated to reflect that there are no restrictions on the first and second variables (p0 and p1).

 If exclusively propositional constants are inputted, then the user should enter "1" for the number of propositional variables in order to generate a meaningful truth table.